 In most cases, Realtors will have “contingencies” written into a purchase contract that allow buyers to back out of a transaction for a variety of reasons, including cold feet.
 These contingencies can be for inspections, an appraisal, a loan approval, or other things.
 The contingency period(s) can last from 5 to 30 days.
 Once buyers “remove contingencies,” however, they are obligated to buy the property; they can no longer back out because they are telling the seller that all contingencies have been met.
 Buyers risk losing their earnest money deposit if they back out of a transaction after removing contingencies.
 In competitive markets, very strong buyers will sometimes make offers with no contingencies at all.
 Such buyers risk having to front extra cash for appraisal shortfalls or other issues.
 Non-contingent offers present many risks and should be discussed with lenders and Realtors before they are made.

 Escrow Companies act as a third party buffer between buyers and sellers, and they coordinate the transaction overall.
 Escrow companies order title reports and title insurance from the title company (see below).
 They collect and prepare the loan documents and draw up the necessary legal documents as well.
 They also collect all of the funds from the buyer and the lender and ensure all funds are dispersed properly.
-Escrow companies are licensed and highly regulated, so it is unlikely that they will ever disburse funds improperly or over-charge borrowers.
-Many of our clients become unnecessarily concerned about this because of the large sums of money going to escrow.
+Escrow companies are licensed and highly regulated, so it is unlikely that they will ever disburse funds improperly or overcharge borrowers.
+We like to point this out because buyers and borrowers occasionally become unnecessarily concerned about improper funds handling when large sums are moving through escrow.

 Also, because escrow companies are regulated, their fees are often similar to one another’s.
 Furthermore, most Realtors have relationships with experienced escrow officers who are highly vetted and skilled and therefore tend to foster much smoother transactions.
-Unless they are purchasing a foreclosure property, the buyer and their Realtor can usually choose the escrow company they would like to manage their purchase.
-Foreclosure sellers (usually banks) often have bulk-relationships with a single escrow company and require buyers to use them.
-The service in these situations is often somewhat inferior.
+Because of this, a buyer’s Realtor will typically recommend the use of a particular escrow officer and company when a contract is ratified.
+In most cases, buyers (and their Realtors) are allowed to choose which escrow company will manage a purchase transaction.
+In same case, sellers will designate the use of a particular escrow company in contract negotiations.

 Closing Costs – Nonrecurring and Recurring